THE CEREC PROCEDURE

 First, your Dentist examines the tooth and determines the appropriate treatment.
 It could be a simple filling, or a full crown, depending on how much healthy tooth structure is remaining and the clinical judgment of your Dentist.
 Next, he or she administers an anesthetic and prepares your tooth for the restoration, removing decayed and weakened tooth tissue.
 This preparation is just like he or she would do for many other restorative techniques.

 Then, your Dentist takes an Optical Impression of the prepared tooth.
-Instead of filling a tray with impression “goop” that you must bite into and hold in your mouth until it hardens, your Dentist coats the tooth with a non-toxic, tasteless powder.
+Instead of filling a tray with impression “goop” that you must bite into and hold in your mouth until it hardens, a dentist takes a digital impression of the tooth.
 A camera is then used to take a digital picture of your tooth.
 This whole Optical Impression process takes only a minute or two.